Individual therapy for romantic relationship issues & dating in NYC

 Navigate significant changes in relationships (e.g., moving in together, learning to co-parent, a medical diagnosis, etc)

-Process the effects of a breakup, separation, or divorce
+Process the emotional effects of dating, a breakup, separation, or divorce

 Types of individual therapy for relationship issues